Promo code SPRING2022 will be automatically applied at checkout!

 a person eating a sausage, potatoes and salad

-Eating Too many High Carbohydrate Rich Foods
+Eating Too Many High Carbohydrate Rich Foods

-It’s no secret that eating a healthy diet is vital for maintaining overall health.
-However, you may not know that consuming too many high carbohydrate foods can cause your triglyceride levels to spike.
-When you consume too many carbohydrates (an amount above what your body is able to process at once), you need to find a way to store this excess energy.
-Your body converts the sugar (glucose) to fatty acids and forms triglycerides.
-And, as we mentioned before, these triglycerides are then transported through the bloodstream to be stored in fat cells.
+It's no secret that eating a healthy diet is vital for maintaining overall health.
+However, you may not know that consuming too many high carbohydrate foods with extra calories can cause your triglyceride levels to spike.
+When you consume too many calories and carbohydrates, you need to find a way to store this excess energy.

 Insulin Resistance